 Public Health Statement: The National Institutes of Health (NIH) estimates that over a half million people in the United States suffer from Parkinson’s disease, causing untold suffering to patients as well as their caregivers and loved ones.
-The physical, emotional, and societal costs of Parkinson’s disease will increase over the coming decades as more of us live longer; in fact, the number of patients with Parkinson’s disease is expected to double in the United States by the year 2030 unless we find safe and effective means to cure, delay onset, or slow progression of this disease.
+The physical, emotional, and societal costs of Parkinson’s disease will increase over the coming decades as more of us live longer; in fact, the number of people with Parkinson’s disease is expected to double in the United States by the year 2040 unless we find safe and effective means to cure, delay onset, or slow progression of this disease.
 Cognitive impairment is a common feature of Parkinson’s disease that is disabling for patients and challenging to caregivers.
-Our center is focused on the clear imperative to identify root causes, find better tools for diagnosis, and develop effective treatments for cognitive impairment in patients with Parkinson’s disease.
+Our center is focused on the clear imperative to identify root causes, find better tools for diagnosis, and develop effective treatments for cognitive impairment in people with Parkinson’s disease.

 The Pacific Udall Center is a collaboration among Stanford University, the University of Washington, the VA Puget Sound Health Care System, Oregon Health & Science University, and the Portland VA Medical Center.
 It is one of nine Morris K. Udall Centers of Excellence for Parkinson’s Disease Research across the United States, named in honor of the former US Congressman who battled Parkinson’s disease.
 Udall Centers focus on scientific and clinical research designed to gain a fuller understanding of the fundamental cause(s) of the disease, improve diagnosis, and develop new approaches to treatment.

 Research is vital to developing new treatment strategies for Parkinson’s disease and related disorders.
 Participation by people with Parkinson’s disease as well as their families or friends is critical to the success of this research.
 Our Center offers multiple opportunities to participate in research for Parkinson’s and related diseases.